 Swami Chaitania (35:00):

-Right?
-And also they’ve been sort of discouraging the smoky stuff.
-So we have a thing we call sheltering with Swami on YouTube and we try and put up, uh, something once a week at least, and we kind of reminisce about cannabis issues and talk about things like that.
-We also, I’m involved in a group called origins council.
+And also, they’ve been sort of discouraging the smoky stuff.
+So, we have a thing we call Sheltering with Swami on YouTube and we try and put up something once a week at least, and we kind of reminisce about cannabis issues and talk about things like that.
+I’m also involved in a group called Origins Council.
 I’m one of the founding members of the board there.
-And we’re proposing a appellation, uh, status for cannabis, uh, based on the legacy growers of California about eight different areas, which are legacy growing areas.
-And we’re, we’re working with the state of California to create rules and regulations for the use Appalachians just like for wine.
-Uh, you know, Nikki talked about connoisseur use of cannabis and we want a way to guarantee to a kind of sewer that if it says it’s grown in the Emerald triangles has grown in Mendocino, it’s grown up on bell Springs road that the certificate on their guarantees to the consumer that yes, this is indeed the real stuff, the best flower in the world from up in bell Springs.
+And we’re proposing an appellation, status for cannabis based on the legacy growers of California, about eight different areas, which are legacy growing areas.
+And we’re working with the state of California to create rules and regulations for the use of Appalachians just like for wine.
+Nikki talked about connoisseur use of cannabis and we want a way to guarantee that if it says it’s grown in the Emerald Triangles, has grown in Mendocino, it’s grown up on Bell Springs Road, that the certificate guarantees to the consumer that yes, this is indeed the real stuff, the best flower in the world from up in Bell Springs.
 And that will be an appellation system which will protect the consumer.

 Nikki Lastreto (36:04):

-And actually what Swami select is really up to you right now is it’s springtime.
+And actually, what Swami Select is really up to right now is its springtime.
 It’s a glorious spring here and no virus is going to stop farming from happening.
 So we’ve got the little baby seeds are sprouting in the garden and we’re preparing the new garden for the season and you know, we’re off to a new year of making wonderful flowers for people to enjoy.